Messy Excel in.

 Any address, sorted automatically.

-A three-stage pipeline normalises, geocodes, and falls back to place search.
+A three-stage pipeline normalizes, geocodes, and falls back to place search.
 Resilient on the messy real-world data smaller tools choke on.

 Your client's brand, exactly.

-Atomic colour control — every circle, every bar, every line, individually.
+Atomic color control — every circle, every bar, every line, individually.
 Custom basemaps, opacity, decoration.
 Your map walks into the steering committee looking like their map, not a generic SaaS export.

 Three dimensions, on purpose.